leocub58/Instagram-Story-Bot/README.md

 # Instagram Story Bot
-This bot will answer all the stories that you answer
+This bot responds to all the stories that have been answered to you

 # How to install
 ```